KyleRego/anki_record/README.md

     - The checksum calculation for notes will need to be updated to account for HTML in the content
 - Saving note types, decks, and deck options groups to the collection.anki21 database
   - Updating them when they already exist
-  - Setter for the CSS of note types
-  - Other setters for attributes of the note types, decks, and deck options groups
+  - Setters for any relevant attributes with validation
 - Refactoring
   - Specs need to be refactored to be more DRY and also start using doubles to improve performance
   - Use more specific RSpec matchers than `eq` everywhere